Art History and Visual Culture

 Distribution

 The distribution requirements of the Art History Program are intended to give the student the chance to encounter a wide range of artistic practices across cultures and time.
 Students are encouraged to sample fully from the range of courses we offer and take complete advantage of our talented, diverse faculty.
 Moderated students are required to take at least one art history course per semester.
-A single course may satisfy a period requirement, the non-western requirement, and a seminar requirement.
+A single course may satisfy a period requirement, a geographic requirement, and a seminar requirement.

 Students are also strongly encouraged to take additional courses in studio arts, film, media, and electronic arts, integrated arts, literature, history, religion, philosophy, and other areas (with particular emphasis on courses that develop writing skills).
 Students seriously interested in Art History are advised to acquire a reading knowledge of a second language.